-- who wish to make a report about bullying should approach a teacher with whom they feel most comfortable or trust, which may be their regular class teacher or Head of Department, Student Services.
-(HOD SS) - · who engage in bullying behaviour may face disciplinary action whether behaviour - > occurs at college - > occurs outside of college hours or settings (including college camps and excursions) - is directed towards other community members or students from other college sites.
+- Any student who witnesses bullying as a bystander must report it immediately to a teacher.
+As must any student who experiences bullying directly. - Who engage in bullying behaviour may face disciplinary action whether behaviour: - occurs at college; - occurs outside of college hours or settings; - is directed towards other community members or students from other college sites.